chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 [templates]: https://martinvonz.github.io/jj/v0.10.0/templates/

 That’s all well and good, but even with reading the docs for the revset language and the templating language, it still took me a bit to actually quite make sense out of the default output, much less to get a handle on how to customize the output.
 Right now, the docs have a bit of a flavor of <i>explanations for people who already have a pretty good handle on version control systems</i>, and the description of what you get from `jj log` is a good example of that.
-If and as the project gains momentum, it will need other kinds of more-introductory material, but the current status is totally fair and reasonable for the stage the project is at.
+As the project gains momentum, it will need other kinds of more-introductory material, but the current status is totally fair and reasonable for the stage the project is at.
 And, to be fair to Jujutsu, both the revset language and the templating language are *incredibly* easier to understand and work with than the corresponding Git materials.

 ## Workflow